Letters to Camondo cover art

 As you may have guessed by now, I am not in your house by accident.
 I know your street rather well.

-Count Moïse de Camondo lived a few doors away from Edmund de Waal's forebears, the Ephrussi, first encountered in his best-selling memoir The Hare with Amber Eyes.
-Like the Ephrussi, the Camondos were part of Belle Epoque high society.
-They were also targets of anti-Semitism.
+Count Moïse de Camondo lived a few doors away from Edmund de Waal's forebears, the Ephrussi, first encountered in his bestselling memoir The Hare with Amber Eyes.
+Like the Ephrussi, the Camondos were part of belle époque high society.
+They were also targets of anti-semitism.

 The Musée Nissim de Camondo has remained unchanged since 1936.
 Edmund de Waal explores the lavish rooms and detailed archives and uncovers new layers to the family story.
-In a haunting series of letters addressed to the count, he tells us what happened next.
+In a haunting series of letters addressed to the Count, he tells us what happened next.

-©2021 Edmund de Waal (P)2021 Penguin Audio
+© Edmund de Waal 2021 (P) Penguin Audio 2021

 20th Century Art Europe History Judaism Modern